unclebob/fitnesse/README.md

 Have a question that's not a feature request or bug report?
 [Join the Gitter Community.](https://gitter.im/fitnesse-org/fitnesse)

-## Edge builds

-The latest stable build of FitNesse can be [downloaded here](https://cleancoder.ci.cloudbees.com/job/fitnesse/lastStableBuild/).

-**Note**: the edge Jenkins build produces 2 jars. `fitnesse.jar` is for use in Maven or Ivy.
-Users who just want to run FitNesse by itself should download `fitnesse-standalone.jar` instead of `fitnesse.jar`.

 ## Developers

 Issues and pull requests are administered at [GitHub](https://github.com/unclebob/fitnesse/issues).